DaviMedrade/simple_cpf_cnpj/README.md

 # => true
 ```

-### Format
+### Formatting CPFs and CNPJs
-Use CpfCnpj.format to format a CPF or CNPJ.
+Use CpfCnpj.format to get a formatted representation of a CPF or CNPJ.

 ```ruby
 CpfCnpj.format("12345678987") # 11 characters (CPF)